 The Connecticut pardon Team is a non-profit organization that has provided many people an avenue to a better quality of life.
 Many of our clients have gone on to successfully live the “American Dream.”
 Without the Pardon Team, many of them would have been unable to attain their success.
 Most people are unaware that the pardon process is available or how it works.
 From my personal experience, almost everyone that attempts the process needs help with the paperwork and coaching to follow through to the completion.
 Our program concentrates on the individual and devotes time, energy and resources from the start of the pardon process to the end.
 Our team members are personally involved in each step of the process..
 The Connecticut Pardon Team was organized in 2004 and was incorporated as a non-profit entity in 2006.
 It was established by Jacqueline Caron and Richard A Caron Sr., both pardoned ex-offenders who have gone on to establish professional careers and become leading voices for social justice in their community.

 Mr. Caron holds a degree in Accounting.
 He also received his own pardon back in 2005, so he has first-hand knowledge about the process.
 He works very close with the Board of Pardons and Parole.
 He has received Citations and Proclamations from the City of Norwich for volunteering two years in a row.
-He is also a member of The Norwich Democratic Town Committee, Board of Reviews/Dangerous Building Committee, A Trustee for Evans Memorial A.M.E.
-Zion Church in Norwich, CT., Treasurer for The American Legion, Post 594, and a member of The Reid and Hughes building committee in Norwich.
+He is a former member of Board of Reviews/Dangerous Building Committee, A Trustee for Evans Memorial A.M.E.
+Zion Church in Norwich, CT.
+He is also a member of The Reid and Hughes building committee in Norwich.
+He is also Treasurer of the Buckingham Building Association.
 Mr. Caron gives of his time and financial support to many organizations, which makes him an outstanding community member.
 He is very faithful to God and his Church, which makes people love and respect him in all walks of life.
 Mr. Caron has a love for playing pool and golf.
 He is a avid pool player.
-Email: firstname.lastname@example.org
+Email: email@example.com

 Laura holds her masters degree in Elementary Education and is currently teaching preschool.
 She volunteers for a variety of community organizations, including the Greenville NRZ, the Norwich Winter festival Committee, the Yankee Yesteryear Car Club (membership chairperson), and of course the President of the Connecticut Pardon Team.
 Email: firstname.lastname@example.org